 Stress.
 It seems pervasive.
 It has gotten to the point now where we are taken aback when we encounter someone who doesn’t seem to have any.
 But what is it?
 And, in particular, what is it in the workplace?

-The UK’s Health and Safety Executive defines work-related stress as “the adverse reaction people have to excessive pressures or other types of demand placed on them at work.”
-That last “at work” is important as, according to our Labour Relations Commission in its Work-Related Stress Guide, “all manifestations of stress at work cannot be considered as work-related stress”.
+That last “by work” is important as, according to our Labour Relations Commission in its Work-Related Stress Guide, “all manifestations of stress at work cannot be considered as work-related stress”.

 An employee may be stressed at work because of something having absolutely nothing to do with the workplace.
 It could be a wedding, a death, a new relationship, a relationship ending, etc. The list goes on.
 If there is something stressful going on in someone’s private life it is very difficult for them to flick a mental switch when they enter their workplace.
 Or people can, of course, be stressed purely because of work.
 That type of stress – the work-induced stress – is more significant from you the employer’s perspective – as you may be, in part, responsible for it.